 There was a custom-made State of Texas star, which was part of that project, and that was done quite differently, but simply.
 When designing and fabricating that star, the backplate was cut and then tack welded in place.
 It had two “key-hole” type slotted holes in it, which meant small screws (without anchors) would hold it in place.
 The trick was making an extra one of those backplates to use in the field as a perfect hole pattern since these holes had to be right on the money or the back of the star would not slide over them.

-The inside the shop prep work for that job, which included using epoxy to bond those very sharp little studs in place did take a bit longer.
+The inside-the-shop prep work for that job, which included using epoxy to bond those very sharp little studs in place, did take a bit longer.
 Out on the job, the install was quicker, cleaner and quieter (a bit important when working inside the courthouse).
-And, it was a much like the way we’ve learned to install interior acrylic letters and logos we cut on our laser.
+And, it was much like the way we’ve learned to install interior acrylic letters and logos we cut on our laser.

 But, even the way we install laser-cut acrylic letters has changed a little, at least in some cases, and a recent job will serve as a good example of a simple and practical way to install these types of letters and logos, too.